Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 The source is assumed to act within one hydraulically coupled network, :eq:`eq:flow_balance`.

-A source is modelled with a pump to reach its desired flow-rate and head:
+A source is modelled with a pump to reach its desired flow rate and head:

 .. math::
     :label: eq:source_pump_dh